Don Magnuson: Political career

-President John F. Kennedy meets with Congressman Don Magnuson of Washington State at the White House, ca. 1962.
+President John F. Kennedy meets with Magnuson at the White House, ca. 1962.

-President Lyndon Johnson and Don Magnuson meet ca. 1964.
+President Lyndon Johnson and Magnuson meet, ca. 1964.

-Magnuson was elected in 1952 as a Democrat to the Eighty-third Congress and was re-elected four times, serving from January 1953 until January 1963.
+Magnuson was elected in 1952 as a Democrat and was re-elected four times, serving from January 1953 until January 1963.
 Magnuson was named to the Committee on Merchant Marines and Fisheries in 1955.
 During his time in Congress he served on the Appropriations Committee subcommittee on Department of State, Justice and Judiciary, and the Department of the Interior.
 He also served on the Public Works Committee with oversight over the United States Army Corps of Engineers, Bureau of Reclamation, and the Atomic Energy Commission.

-Magnuson was shot through the sleeve when Puerto Rican nationalists shot up the floor of the 83rd Congress in 1954.
-The nationalists, identified as Lolita Lebrón, Rafael Cancel Miranda, Andres Figueroa Cordero, and Irving Flores Rodríguez, unfurled a Puerto Rican flag and began shooting at the 240 Representatives, who were debating an immigration bill.
-He was on the phone quickly after with the Seattle Times during the ruckus to give them the scoop, which later Speaker of the House Tip O'Neill recorded in a book of memoirs.
+Magnuson was on the House floor during the 1954 United States Capitol shooting, when Puerto Rican nationalists shot up the floor of the 83rd Congress in 1954, and he was shot through the sleeve.
+The nationalists, identified as Lolita Lebrón, Rafael Cancel Miranda, Andres Figueroa Cordero, and Irving Flores Rodríguez, unfurled a Puerto Rican flag and began shooting at the 240 representatives who were debating an immigration bill.
+He was on the phone quickly after with The Seattle Times during the ruckus to give them the scoop, which his colleague and future Speaker of the House Tip O'Neill recorded in his memoirs.

-In 1958, Rep. Magnuson escaped serious injury in a plane crash.
-He appeared in a newspaper photo, a hospital identification tag pinned to his blood spotted shirt, sitting in Northwestern Hospital, Minneapolis, where he was taken following the Northwest Airlines plane crash.
+In 1958, Magnuson escaped serious injury in a plane crash.
+He appeared in a newspaper photo, a hospital identification tag pinned to his blood spotted shirt, sitting in Northwestern Hospital in Minneapolis, where he was taken following the Northwest Airlines plane crash.
 Magnuson was one of 60 passengers who escaped death when the plane crashed into a corn field and burst into flames.
 His opponent for Congress that year complained about all of the sympathetic free publicity Magnuson received as a result of the incident.
-At least 11 U.S. Army service members were on board, and Rep. Magnuson recommended that Private First Class Raymond C. Maruschak receive the Soldier's Medal, and credited him with saving many lives that day.
+At least 11 U.S. Army service members were on board, and Magnuson recommended that Private First Class Raymond C. Maruschak receive the Soldier's Medal, crediting him with saving many lives that day.
 Maruschak and another soldier ripped a hole in the fuselage large enough to get all of the passengers out.